rishijadaun/Themework/README.md

 == Description ==

 Themework is a lightweight WordPress theme built with a focus on speed and usability.
-Performance is important to us, which is why a fresh GeneratePress install adds less than 10kb (gzipped) to your page size.
+Performance is important to us.

 Themework is fully responsive, uses valid HTML/CSS, Bootstrap